SuperJMN/DotNet-Ssh-Deployer/README.md

 - You're ready to go!

 # How do I deploy my application?
-Follow these easy steps :) It's super easy to do it!
+Follow these steps :) It's super easy to do it!

 ## 1. Configure a deployment profile